 Wirecard says missing $2.1 bln likely do not exist; withdraws results

-June 22 (Reuters) - Wirecard AG WDIG.DE said on Monday that there was a likelihood that the missing amount of 1.9 billion euros ($2.13 billion) from its accounts simply did not exist.
+June 22 (Reuters) - Wirecard AG WDIG.DE on Monday said there was a likelihood that the 1.9 billion euros ($2.13 billion) reported missing from its accounts simply did not exist in the first place.

 "The Management Board of Wirecard assesses on the basis of further examination that there is a prevailing likelihood that the bank trust account balances in the amount of 1.9 billion EUR do not exist," the company said in a statement.